 ESG Committee.
 The ESG Committee oversees and supports the Company's commitment to social, environmental and other public policy initiatives.
-It is comprised of members who have been selected based upon their tenure, skills and expertise and includes members from each of the Board's other committees.
+It is comprised of members who have been selected based upon their tenure, skills and expertise.
 The ESG Committee receives reports at least annually on environmental matters from the Chair of the Company's Management ESG Committee and on inclusion and diversity and social impact matters from the Company's Chief People Officer.
 The ESG Committee coordinates with the Directors and Governance Committee and the Compensation Committee on matters of mutual interest relating to corporate governance and inclusion and diversity.